Porsche 911: Carrera GTS

 For the 2011 model year, Porsche introduced the first-ever GTS model for the 911.
 Designed as a driver's car, the GTS was more powerful than the S, better handling via a bespoke suspension design, and positioned as a more street-friendly alternative to the GT3, Porsche's track-focused 911 variant.
-The GTS featured race-inspired center lock wheels, unique styling including a Sport Design front bumper, special rear bumper, blackout trim, side skirts borrowed from the GT2 model, brushed stainless steel "Carrera GTS" door sills and Alcantara trim.
+The GTS featured race-inspired Centerlock wheels, unique styling including a Sport Design front bumper, special rear bumper, blackout trim, side skirts borrowed from the GT2 model, brushed stainless steel "Carrera GTS" door sills and Alcantara trim.
 Many GTS' were ordered with the Alcantara delete, instead being built with leather.
 The GTS was very rare in that it was a rear wheel drive Wide-Body design (44 mm wider than a standard 911), 20 mm lower and offered 408 HP (versus 385 HP for the S) like the similar, limited volume Sport Classic and the Speedster.
 Porsche built approximately 2,265 total GTS models for the world market, as well as a handful designated as 2012 models.
-The enthusiastic reception the GTS model received from both the motoring press and consumers, convinced Porsche to make the GTS a staple of the 911 line beginning in 2015, with the "type 991" 911 successor.
+The enthusiastic reception the GTS model received from both the motoring press and consumers convinced Porsche to make the GTS a staple of the 911 line beginning in 2015, with the "type 991" 911 successor.

 Speedster

 In 2011, Porsche added a new 911 Speedster in a limited series of only 356 units to the 997 lineage, the number of cars produced recalling the iconic car of the 1950s.
 It was the third 911 Speedster produced, the other two being from the 930 and 964 generations.
-The Speedster was powered by the same engine of the Carrera GTS which is rated at 414 PS.
-It accelerated from 0 to 60 mph in 4.2 seconds and attained a top speed of around 190 mi/h.
+The Speedster was powered by the same engine as the Carrera GTS which is rated at 414 PS.
+It accelerated from 0 to 60 mph in 4.2 seconds and reached a top speed of around 190 mi/h.
 Only two colours were offered, Pure Blue (which was developed specifically for the Speedster) and Carrara White.
 (Paint To Sample versions were produced in very limited numbers and upon special request from "loyal customers".)

 The Speedster featured a windscreen 70mm shorter than the standard 997 cabriolet while maintaining the same rake angle.